JoshuaLandgraf/cascade/ARTIFACT.md

 It is worth noting that logical time is incremented every time the clock goes up or down.
 Since frequency is measured in full clock cycles (posedge and negedge), the frequency will be half the logical time passed between two points in time.
 With a profile interval of 2, logical time is reported every two seconds, so we see 100MHz * 2s * 2 flips per clock = ~400M clock flips between the last two reported logical times.

 The bitcoin, mips32, nw, and regex benchmark directories contain README.txt files documenting their expected outputs for a number of configurations, allowing you to validate their output.
 They should generally run on the order of seconds to a few minutes on the FPGA, with the exception of regex.
 Lower loop count configurations of regex can complete execution in software before transitioning to the FPGA, even with the bitstream cached.
-However, higher loop count configurations can run for a very long time once execution has transitioned to the FPGA due to regex being communication-bound.
+However, higher loop count configurations can run for a very long time once execution has transitioned to the FPGA due to regex being communication-bound, so we don't recommend trying to run regex to completion at this time.

-### Running virtualization experiments

-With Synergy up and running, you can begin running the experiments presented in the paper.
-These experiments have been automated using the `libcascade` C++ library interface and can be found in the `experiments` directory.
-The [README.md](./experiments/README.md) there documents how the experiments work and what the output of the experiments should look like.